 Canadians rate themselves as poor when it comes to financial literacy, according to a recent Rates.ca survey.
-Although 92 percent of Canadians use their credit card every month, 46 percent consider themselves to have a poor financial understanding of the product.
-Not only that, only half of Canadians are familiar with the types of mortgages available to them and 61 percent think they have an insufficient knowledge of mortgages.
+Although 92% of Canadians use their credit card every month, 46% consider themselves to have a poor financial understanding of the product.
+Not only that, but only half of Canadians are familiar with the types of mortgages available to them and 61% think they have insufficient knowledge of mortgages.

-The Rates.ca survey also found that 94 percent of Canadians believe that a better understanding of financial literacy is needed in schools.
+The Rates.ca survey also found that 94% of Canadians believe that a better understanding of financial literacy is needed in schools.

 The lack of financial literacy in Canada may be impacting debt management and savings across the country.
 These numbers highlight the need for more financial education.

 More than two in three Canadians don’t know that credit card interest is calculated daily on the balance.
 With one in three Canadians admitting they were somewhat unlikely or unlikely to make the minimum credit card payment.
 Considering there are over 74 million active credit cards in Canada, this number is concerning.

 This is how it adds up.
 Figures from TransUnion reveal that the average credit card balance is $4,265 in Canada; accumulating roughly $2.50 in interest per day, or just under $980 in interest per year.
 With close to an additional $1,000 being owed and accumulating further interest, debt can quickly get out of hand.